exokem/amanita/README.md

 ## Checklist

-~~- [X] Style Builder: create a builder struct for style properties~~
+- [X] ~~Style Builder: create a builder struct for style properties~~
 - [ ] Font Loader: create a mechanism for loading fonts as Font structs
 	- Use the loaded font when rendering text affected by the style
-- [ ] Element Rendering: re-implement rendering functionality for base elements ~~- [X] Review: consider how scroll frame texture rendering will work within the current rendering setup and what changes may need to be made for it to work (maybe push a context used instead of the regular render context?)~~
+- [ ] Element Rendering: re-implement rendering functionality for base elements
+- [X] ~~Review: consider how scroll frame texture rendering will work within the current rendering setup and what changes may need to be made for it to work (maybe push a context used instead of the regular render context?)~~
 - [ ] Pixel Scaling: figure out how to do pixel-perfect rendering and how to upscale the rendered view without distorting pixels
 	- e.g. 1 pixel displayed as 4 pixels, fixed aspect ratio centered on screen
 - [ ] Button Implementation: add button properties (including actions) and write input handling